Lorti/manu.ninja/src/pages/2018-12-24-scaffolding-a-progressive-web-app-using-vue-cli-3/index.md

 1. <a name="1"></a>This is compared to running `vue init webpack my-project` and using the [`webpack` template](https://github.com/vuejs-templates/webpack/tree/develop/template).
 1. <a name="2"></a>The amount of dependencies of course depends on what you've selected in the `vue create` prompts.
 1. <a name="3"></a>Vue supports all browsers that support ES5 (IE8 and below are not supported).
+1. <a name="4"></a>Vue CLI 3 plugins can generate JavaScript files, but they can't and often won't match your ESLint settings, depending on the plugin author's preferences.